 I park next to my dad’s truck in the driveway and carry Maverick and my things into the house.
 Setting Maverick down on the couch as he starts to wake up, I make my way to the kitchen where I find my father and uncle standing together discreetly talking.
 These men are attached at the hip – where there is one, there is the other.

 “Dad, Uncle.”
 I initiate while walking past them to grab a snack for Maverick.

 They both look at me and Ryan, my father, says “How was work today?”

 They both look taken aback.
 Guilty almost.
-Sean, my uncle, takes a deep breath “We were going to tell you that they were back in town, but we knew how it would make you act and feel.
+Sean, my uncle, takes a deep breath.
+“We were going to tell you that they were back in town, but we knew how it would make you act and feel.
 Look how are you are acting right now.”

 My thoughts are interrupted by both my dad and uncle simultaneously clearing their throats.
-I look to them in the doorway, and I see them both looking at me with their concerned looks.
+I look to them in the doorway and see them both looking at me with their concerned looks.

 Maverick does not get too far as I pick him up and plant smothering kisses on his cheeks, nose, and forehead.
-I stand at the front door and wave to them as they pile in the truck and begin to reverse out of the driveway.
-I hear a yelping Maverick “Bye mommy, see you soon!” and I smile while closing the door.
+I stand at the front door and wave to them as they pile in the truck and begin to reverse out of the driveway where I hear a yelping Maverick “bye mommy, see you soon!” and smile while closing the door.

 Deciding to sit and soak in a hot bath, I turn on the water before discarding all my clothing and slide in the tub releasing a soothing ahhh leaving my lips.